 "Evelyn, wait!"

-I groan and stop to face him.
-"What is it now, idiot Ryo?"
-I stop short, there's a weird expression on his face, one that I don't recognise.
+With a groan, I stop and face him.
+"What is it now, idiot Ryo—" I stop short; there's a weird expression on his face, one that I don't recognise.
+I gesture at it with my index finger.
 "What is this?
 You're creeping me out."

-He fidgets and his eyes wander up towards the ceiling—a clear sign that he's feeling embarrassed.
-I want to raise an eyebrow at that.
-Ryo?
-Embarrassed?
+He fidgets and his eyes wander up towards the ceiling.
+Huh.
+If I'm not mistaken, that's a distinct sign of embarrassment.
+Heh.
+Ryo, embarrassed?
 I should take a picture.

 He coughs a little and twiddles his thumbs.
 "You're friends with Miyakawa Ai, right?
 Uh, want to introduce me to her?"

 I blink at him.
 "I'm sorry, I'm friends with who now?"
-He, of all people, should know that I have no friends.
-Reflexively blurting out how and when each of my classmates is going to die didn't exactly leave them with the best first impressions.
+He of all people should know that I have no friends.
+Reflexively blurting out how and when each of my classmates is going to die when I first made contact with them didn't exactly leave the best first impression.

 He shakes his head and sighs at me.
 "Miyakawa-chan," he repeats.
 "You know… about this tall, petite, really cute, with dark red hair…?"